potassco/python-project-template/README.md

 nox
 ```

 You can invoke `nox -s` to run individual sessions.
-For example, to
+For example, to install
-install your package into a virtual environment and run your test
+your package into a virtual environment and run your test suite, invoke:
-suite, invoke:

 ```bash
 nox -s test
 ```

-We provide a nox session that creates a development virtual
+We also provide a nox session that creates an environment for development.
+The
-environment containing [editable install][editable] of your package,
+project is installed in [editable] mode into this environment along with
-along with linting, type checking and formatting packages.
-Activating
+linting, type checking and formatting tools.
+Activating it allows your editor
-this environment allows your editor of choice to access these packages
-for e.g. automatic linting and autocompletion.
-Due to the editable
+of choice to access these tools for, e.g., linting and autocompletion.
+To
-install, changes made to your python source code are immediately
-reflected in the activated virtual environment without requiring a
-re-installation.
-To create and then activate virtual environment run:
+create and then activate virtual environment run:

 ```bash
 nox -s dev
 source .nox/dev/bin/activate
 ```

-We also provide individual sessions to easily run linting, type
+Furthermore, we provide individual sessions to easily run linting, type
 checking and formatting via nox.
-These also create editable installs,
+These also create editable installs.
+So you
-so you can safely skip the re-creation of the virtual environment and
+can safely skip the recreation of the virtual environment and reinstallation of
-re-installation of your package in subsequent runs by passing the `-R`
+your package in subsequent runs by passing the `-R` command line argument.
+For
-command line argument.
-For example, to auto-format your code using
+example, to auto-format your code using [black], run:
-[black], run:

 ```bash
 nox -Rs format -- check